Twitter hits back at Musk, says no deal obligations breached | Business

 Twitter Inc fired back at Elon Musk on Monday, accusing the world's richest person of "knowingly" breaching an agreement to buy the social media firm, days after the Tesla Inc chief sought to back out of the $44 billion deal.

-In a letter sent to Musk, dated Sunday and filed with regulators on Monday, Twitter said it had not breached its obligations under the merger agreement as indicated by Musk on Friday for looking to end the deal. (https://bit.ly/3c2QVoP) "Twitter has not suffered and is not likely to suffer a Company Material Adverse Effect," it added.
+In a letter sent to Musk, dated Sunday and filed with regulators on Monday, Twitter said it had not breached its obligations under the merger agreement as indicated by Musk on Friday for looking to end the deal. (https://bit.ly/3c2QVoP) "Twitter demands that Mr. Musk and the other Musk Parties comply with their obligations under the Agreement, including their obligations to use their respective reasonable best efforts to consummate and make effective the transactions contemplated by the Agreement," the letter said.

-The company has planned to sue Musk to force him to complete the deal, a threat he laughed off on Monday.
+The company has planned to sue Musk to force him to complete the deal, a threat he laughed off on Monday, when he sent a series of tweets joking about Twitter and its threat to enforce the agreement in court.
 Twitter is planning to file a lawsuit early this week in Delaware, people familiar with the matter told Reuters.
-Twitter also said in the letter that the merger agreement remained in place, adding it would take steps to close the deal.
+Twitter said in the letter that the merger agreement remained in place, adding it would take steps to close the deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)